The Serious Benefits of Laughter Yoga

 Gendry, also the founder of Laughter Online University, describes the value of laughter yoga as a complement to low-impact cardiovascular exercise for seniors.
 It requires no special equipment or environment, and it’s universally available.
 Plus, it’s fun and can easily be practiced at home.
 As Gendry puts it, “In a sedentary age of sharply rising health care costs and mental health challenges, laughter yoga’s benefits and accessibility ought to gain more public attention.”

-Laughter Yoga for Caregivers and Seniors
+What Are the Benefits of Laughter Yoga for Caregivers and Seniors?

 Laughter yoga can promote health and wellness for caregivers and seniors alike.
 At the Ballard Northwest Senior Center, it is offered as part of the fitness program and caregivers who spend some time in the yoga session can benefit equally from those laughs.